Edward-jiang495/flip_module1/README.md

-# flip_module1
+# Flip Module 1

-Here are all the stuff that we need to do:

-[0.5 points] Update the ImageModel class to have all properties private, except the shared instance method (Edward currently doing)

-[0.5 points] Update ImageModel class to pre-load all the UIImages and save them into an NSDictionary (or NSMutableDictionary).
-The key in the dictionary will be the “name” and the value will be the UIImage.
-This should happen the first time another class asks for an image.
-Note: you should hardcode the names of the images being loaded— do not try to load the names automatically from image.assets.
-(Edward finishes, pending testing)

-[1 points] Modify or create class methods that will allow other classes to access the image names and the images by sending in a string or integer parameter ( i.e., the input to the method is the name of the image in the dictionary).
-Also add a method that returns the total number of images in the model.
-You should have something like the following for public methods.
-(Edward finishes, pending testing)

-[2 points] Make all classes adapt to use the dictionary not array Update the ViewController to use the new ImageModel class (if needed).

-Update the TableViewController to use the new model (if needed).

-Update the CollectionViewController to use the new model (if needed).

-Once all classes use the model properly (and everything compiles), test each view controller to be sure they function as expected.

-[0.5 points] Add three additional images (six total) to the image.assets and load them using the ImageModel class (along with the other images).
-Note: Leave the image names hardcoded (Edward finishes, pending testing)

-[0.5 points] Review Questions(edward currently doing)
+## Review Questions
+Group: Edward Jiang and Nathan Gage

+---

-Is this new implementation of the image model more efficient?
+### 1. Is this new implementation of the image model more efficient?
 Why or Why not?

+This new image model is more efficient than the old one because dictionary has a faster access speed than arrays.
+To search for a image with specific name in an array, the operation takes O(n) runtime since it needs to loop through the entire array, but with dictionary, the runtime is constant O(1).
+The get image by index method has approximately the same runtime in both.
+In the old version all we do it getting the image at index i, which is O(1).
+For the new version, we access the name first by index, which is O(1), then we use the name to access the image in the dictionary which is also O(1).
+In this case the dictionary only have a slightly more runtime than array.
+However, we are able to reduce the operations for accessing images by name by a factor of n.

-Is this implementation of the model more scalable?
+### 2. Is this implementation of the model more scalable?
 Why or Why not?

+This new implementation of the image model is more scalable compared to the older version of it.
+In the old version, the runtime O(n) increases as the number of images increases; however, the new version that uses dictionary will have a constant runtime O(1) regardless of the number of images.
+Therefore, the new image model will not have performance issue once the number of images increase, but the old version will.

-If there were 1000 images in the image.assets file, what would you change in the implementation of the image model?
+### 3. If there were 1000 images in the image.assets file, what would you change in the implementation of the image model?

+I will change the model to load images from the assets file automatically instead of hardcoding the names.
+Hardcoding 1000 image names is time-consuming.